architect/arc.codes.next/src/docs/en/guides/tutorials/cloud-function-middleware.md

 - `validateUser` will return a redirect response if the user is not logged in (ending `arc.http.async` processing), or return nothing if the user is logged in (continuing execution)
 - `showDashboard` will show a dashboard for users, since we know they're logged in

-1. Create a new Architect project with `arc init` in your terminal
+1. Create a new Architect project with `arc init` in your terminal.

 ```bash
 mkdir arc-async-middleware
 cd arc-async-middleware